MT0814/Project-1_focus-gaming-platform/README.md

 As a user, I want to navigate to more pages to see more games tiles.
 ```

+### Acceptance Criteria

+As a user, I want to see tiles of games so that I can choose what I want to play.
+GIVEN tiles of games
+WHEN I go to the site
+THEN I can see all the games tiles

+As a user, I want to filter games’ tiles by its platform, genre, graphics, combat, gameplay, setting and tags so that I can find my specific game.
+GIVEN some filter options (platform, genre, graphics, combat, gameplay, setting and tags)
+WHEN I select either one of them or multiple filter options
+THEN it shows me a result page with the game which meets my selections

+As a user, I want to select a game to play so that I can know if I like it or not.
+GIVEN all tiles can be clicked
+WHEN I click a tile of game
+THEN it shows me the selected game page
+THEN I can click the play button to play the game

+As a user, I want to select a Pokémon game tile so that I can play the game.
+As a user, I want to play the Pokémon game on the site so that I can have fun.
+GIVEN me a Pokémon game tile
+WHEN I click it
+THEN it directs me to Pokémon game site

+As a user, I want to add 10 favorite game to the game collector box so that I can check them quickly.
+GIVEN an add icon on each game tile
+WHEN I click the add icon
+THEN it shall add that game to the game collector box
+THEN it shall let me add up to 10 lists

 ## Html Page Layout: